 Added On: 04/13/2020 Age Ranges: Adult, Family Subjects: Other, Environment, Gardening

-How do we Name Things?
+Featured Activity: How do we Name Things?

 Have you ever thought about how plants are named?
 In this activity, you'll get to flex your creativity muscles as you try to come up with names for plants based on how they look.
 Then, try matching them with their actual common names.

 Added On: 04/10/2020 Age Ranges: All Subjects: Gardening, Biology, Behind the Gadgets Stage, History

 Featured Activity: Habitats